dedenurr/api-real-time-chat/README.md

 == Test in postman ==

-in your postman upload this file in repositori
+in your postman upload this file in repository

 the name file: